 The Australian Government expects all aged care providers to offer services that meet the needs of people with dementia.
-It funds Dementia Australia to provide advisory services, education and training, support programs and other services for people with dementia, their families and carers.
+It funds the National Dementia Support Program, delivered by Dementia Australia, to provide in-person, phone-based, and online services including counselling, information, and supports to help people living with dementia and their family and carers.